Simple-Laboratory/.github/profile/README.md

 Zulip is our official meeting and chat space.
 You can access our Zulip chatroom at https://simpasee.zulipchat.com/join/ecqd7pxge4dzaxqzko26qgdr/

 # Project Board/Codespace

-GitHub is our official project management and codespace platform.
+GitHub, because why not make everything complicated? :laugh: It's our official project management and codespace platform.
 To get started, please create a GitHub account if you do not have one already and let us know your GitHub username so that we can add you as a collaborator to our repository.

 ## GitHub Project Board